BraydanNewman/QUT_Uni/EGB103/README.md

-# Did not do this subject but did this assessment that someone gave me
+# Did not do this subject but did these assessments that someone gave me